Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-27-417-hz-the-frequency-of-change.md

 tweet-title: 417 Hz - The Frequency of Change
 tweet-description: The 417 Hz frequency is also known as the frequency of change.
 It produces energy to bring about transformation and helps us clear the destructive influences of past events.
 It also puts us in touch with an inexhaustible source of energy that allows us to change our life for the better.
 date: 2023-01-27
-keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, sacral Chakra, 417 Hz, Brain wave entrainment, sound therapy, Colors of noise
+keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, sacral Chakra, 417 Hz, Brain wave entrainment, sound therapy, Colors of noise, 417 Hz frequency benefits
 ---

 Have you ever felt stuck in a negative cycle of emotions, thoughts, or behaviors?
 Do you wish you could break free from the past and create a new reality for yourself?
 If so, you might benefit from listening to the 417 Hz solfeggio frequency.